Bourse de Commerce |Collection Pinault | Spring 2021

-This new contemporary art museum is now scheduled to open on January23, 2021.
+This new contemporary art museum is now scheduled to open in the spring of 2021.
 Designed by architect Tadao Ando, it will be housed in the former Commodity Exchange, the Bourse du Commerce, in the heart of the city.
 The dome topped building with 3000 square meters of exhibition spaces will host the 5000-piece Pinault art collection.

 Hotel de la Marine | April 2021